Black Hills National Forest

 Camping

 Black Hills Forest has 30 designated campgrounds, most containing potable water and vault toilets and many camping areas feature a host to welcome and assist you.
 Camping fees apply from mid-May through October.
-Nightly rates range from $6 - $21.
-For campground reservations, call: 1-877-444-6777.
+Nightly rates range from $6-$21.
+For reservations in some campgrounds, call: 1-877-444-6777 or visit the National Forest Service website.

 Hunting

 Black Hills National Forest is a popular area for big game, small game and bird/waterfowl hunting, especially elk, turkey and deer hunting.
-Check South Dakota and Wyoming Game and Fish Departments for licensing information.
+Check South Dakota Game and Fish Department for licensing information.

 Winter Fun